Country Musicians Want To Talk Gun Control, But Their Fans Want Them To Shut Up & Sing

 And the rejection is real — the fear of getting Dixie Chicked (rejected by the audience and banned from radio for expressing an unpopular political opinion) is strong.
 Facebook watchdog groups have formed to track “anti-gun” country artists.
 The narrative that speaking out can get you canceled has kept a lot of country stars complacent for the last 15 years.
 But in the wake of all this gun violence, some of which has directly targeted their audience, stars from Dierks Bently to Tyler Hubbard of Florida Georgia Line to Garth Brooks to Maren Morris have been speaking out by partnering with gun control campaigns to supporting the March for our Lives to writing songs that change the way we think about guns.
 But it’s a long and ongoing conversation, both for the artists and their audience.

-“Realise that everything is a process.
+“Realize that everything is a process.
 Literally, you're asking people to take baby steps.
 Be open, be curious to find out more or what it would mean,” Livesay suggested.
 “When people see themselves in the story, they remember it and you connect with them emotionally.
-Emotions cause people to buy, to change their behaviour.
+Emotions cause people to buy, to change their behavior.
 Then, you back it up with logic.”

 Advertisement